lcolladotor/derfinder/README.md

 install_github("rCharts", "ramnathv", ref="dev")
 install_github(username="jimhester", repo="knitrBootstrap")

-## derfinder2 itself
+## derfinder itself
 library(devtools)
-install_github("derfinder2", "lcolladotor")
+install_github("derfinder", "lcolladotor")
 ```

-Note that the current Bioconductor release version of __bumphunter__ for R 3.0.1 is a few versions before the one required by __derfinder2__.
+Note that the current Bioconductor release version of __bumphunter__ for R 3.0.1 is a few versions before the one required by __derfinder__.
 The version needed can be installed manually from http://bioconductor.org/packages/2.13/bioc/html/bumphunter.html You can download the source or other binaries.

 # Citation

-Below is the citation output from using `citation("derfinder2")` in R. Please run this yourself to check for any updates on how to cite __derfinder2__.
+Below is the citation output from using `citation("derfinder")` in R. Please run this yourself to check for any updates on how to cite __derfinder__.

 ---

-To cite package __derfinder2__ in publications use:
+To cite package __derfinder__ in publications use:

-Leonardo Collado-Torres, Alyssa Frazee, Andrew Jaffe and Jeffrey Leek (2013). derfinder2: Fast differential expression analysis of RNA-seq data at base-pair resolution.
-R package version 0.0.24. https://github.com/lcolladotor/derfinder2
+Leonardo Collado-Torres, Alyssa Frazee, Andrew Jaffe and Jeffrey Leek (2013). derfinder: Fast differential expression analysis of RNA-seq data at base-pair resolution.
+R package version 0.0.26. https://github.com/lcolladotor/derfinder

 A BibTeX entry for LaTeX users is

-@Manual{, title = {derfinder2: Fast differential expression analysis of RNA-seq data at base-pair resolution}, author = {Leonardo Collado-Torres and Alyssa Frazee and Andrew Jaffe and Jeffrey Leek}, year = {2013}, note = {R package version 0.0.24}, url = {https://github.com/lcolladotor/derfinder2}, }
+@Manual{, title = {derfinder: Fast differential expression analysis of RNA-seq data at base-pair resolution}, author = {Leonardo Collado-Torres and Alyssa Frazee and Andrew Jaffe and Jeffrey Leek}, year = {2013}, note = {R package version 0.0.26}, url = {https://github.com/lcolladotor/derfinder}, }

 # Origins